-This paper constitutes the Final Decision (FD) of the Guernsey Competition and Regulatory Authority (GCRA) on the modification to the fixed telecommunications licence for Cable and Wireless Guernsey Limited (CWG), required to introduce Wholesale Line Rental (WLR) on CWG's fixed telecommunications network in Guernsey.
+This paper constitutes the Final Notice (FN) of the Jersey Competition Regulatory Authority's (JCRA) decision on the licence modifications required for JT (Jersey) Limited (JT) to introduce Wholesale Line Rental (WLR) on its fixed telecommunications network in Jersey.

-It follows the GCRA's Draft Decision (DD) and Jersey Competition Regulatory Authority's (JCRA) Initial Notice (IN) of November 2012 (documents CICRA1 12/52 and 12/53 respectively), setting out proposed licence modifications for CWG and JT (Jersey) Limited (JT).
+It follows the JCRA's Initial Notice (IN) and Guernsey Competition and Regulatory Authority's (GCRA) Draft Decision (DD) of November 2012 (documents CICRA1 12/52 and 12/53 respectively), setting out proposed licence modifications.

-This paper summarises the responses and sets out the GCRA decision to proceed with licence modifications mandating the introduction of WLR by CWG in Guernsey no later than 7 November 2013.
+This paper summarises the responses and sets out the JCRA's decision to proceed with licence modifications mandating the introduction of WLR by JT in Jersey no later than 7 November 2013.